Broderick-Westrope/tetrigo/README.md

 ### Binary

-You can download the binary corresponding to your operating system from the [releases page on GitHub].
+You can download the binary corresponding to your operating system from the [releases page on GitHub](https://github.com/Broderick-Westrope/tetrigo/releases).

 Once downloaded you can run the binary from the command line: